greshake/i3status-rust/README.md

 Stable releases are packaged on some distributions:

-- On Arch Linux, you can install from the AUR: [`i3status-rust`](https://aur.archlinux.org/packages/i3status-rust/) or [`i3status-rust-git`](https://aur.archlinux.org/packages/i3status-rust-git/).
+- On Arch Linux: `sudo pacman -Syu i3status-rust`.
+The latest development version can be installed from the [AUR](https://aur.archlinux.org/packages/i3status-rust-git).

-- On Fedora 31+: `sudo dnf install i3status-rs` For older releases and CentOS, you can install from the [COPR](https://copr.fedorainfracloud.org/coprs/atim/i3status-rust/).
+- On Fedora 31+: `sudo dnf install i3status-rs`.
+For older releases and CentOS, you can install from the [COPR](https://copr.fedorainfracloud.org/coprs/atim/i3status-rust/).

 - On Void Linux: `xbps-install -S i3status-rust`